-¿Cómo crear un calendario mensual/anual en Excel?
+¿Cómo crear un calendario mensual o anual en Excel?

 Crear un calendario mensual o anual mediante una plantilla de Excel

-Crear un calendario mensual con VBA
+Crear un calendario mensual mediante VBA

 Crear un calendario mensual o anual mediante una plantilla de Excel